JonasToth/HighIntegrityTooling/README.md

 ## 15 Exception handling

-### 15.1 Throwing an exception

-### 15.2 Constructors and destructors
+#### 15.1.1 Only use instances of std::exception for exceptions
+- this is ez, i want to :)

+#### 15.2.1 Do not throw an exception from a destructor
+- implemented right now, will go into code review

 ### 15.3 Handling an exception
 ####  15.3.1 Do not access non-static members from a catch handler of constructor/destructor function try block
+- traversing all statements and find out all member acesses

 ####  15.3.2 Ensure that a program does not result in a call to std::terminate
-    - implemented right now, will go ito code review
+- static analysis?

 ## 16 Preprocessing